sarvesh-karki/rahat-documentation/versioned_docs/version-1.1/Getting-Started-Developer .md

    `yarn start`
 5. Now, in your browser go to http://localhost:3000 and follow the setup instructions on screen.

-The document is still a work in progress.
-For the user manual [Click here.](/docs/user-manual)

 Last updated: 11/15/2021